Travel Restriction Procedure

 Effort cards requiring manual certification due to faculty departure or other circumstances should be certified during the 30 day certification window and submitted to the Effort Reporting team at firstname.lastname@example.org for processing.
 Effort cards requiring manual certifications that are not placed on hold or are not being actively worked on by effort coordinators will be subject to travel restrictions.

-Notification of non-compliance within the 30 day certification window will be sent to the primary effort coordinator of each department within five business days of the certification period closing along with copies to the Director, Management & Operations, Department Chairperson, Associate Dean for Management, Assistant Vice President, Sponsored Projects Administration, and the Executive Vice President of Academic and Research Affairs.
+Notification of non-compliance within the 30 day certification window will be sent to the primary effort coordinator of each department after period closing along with copies to the Director, Management & Operations, Department Chairperson, Associate Dean for Management, Assistant Vice President, Sponsored Projects Administration, and the Executive Vice President of Academic and Research Affairs if certifications are not completed thereafter.
 Monthly status reports of certified and non-certified effort cards will be provided to the UTHealth Executive Compliance Committee.